Q. aiwë n. “(small) bird” (Category: Bird)

 Conceptual Development: In the Gnomish Lexicon from the 1910s, ᴱQ. aiwe appeared as the cognate of G. aigli “bird” (GL/17), but in Early Noldorin notes from the 1920s, the cognate of ᴱN. aiw “bird” was given as ᴱQ. oive (PE13/136, 158) or oi(we) (PE13/132).
-A similar form oio (stem oiw-) appeared in notes on the declension of the noun from the early 1930s (PE21/12).
-In the Etymologies from the mid-1930s, the form ᴹQ. aiwe was restored (Ety/AIWĒ), and this is the source of the derivation given above.
+A similar form oio (stem oiw-) appeared in notes on the Declension of Nouns from the early 1930s (PE21/12).
+In The Etymologies from the mid-1930s, the form ᴹQ. aiwe was restored (Ety/AIWĒ), and this is the source of the derivation given above.

 References ✧ SA/lin¹; UT/401

 |ᴹ√AIWĒ > aiwe||[aiwē] > [aiwe] > [aiwe]||✧ Ety/AIWĒ|